Location & Position

 Location: Lower part of right posterior sector

-• Related to right kidney (renal impression)
+Related to right kidney (renal impression) and hepatic flexure of colon.

-Easy Memory: "Six sits on kidney" - related to right kidney
+Memory: "Six sits on kidney"

 VII